Chart Color Schemes

 Vermont demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Vermont's educational attainment significantly exceeds broader benchmarks.
-As of a specific date, 42.1% of its residents aged 15+ held university qualifications, compared to Australia's 30.4% and the SA4 region's 31.2%.
-This educational advantage positions Vermont strongly for knowledge-based opportunities.
-Bachelor degrees were the most prevalent at 26.3%, followed by postgraduate qualifications (11.9%) and graduate diplomas (3.9%).
+As of 2021, 42.1% of its residents aged 15 and above hold university qualifications, compared to Australia's 30.4% and the SA4 region's 31.2%.
+This substantial educational advantage positions Vermont strongly for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 26.3%, followed by postgraduate qualifications (11.9%) and graduate diplomas (3.9%).

-Trade and technical skills were also prominent, with 25.5% of residents aged 15+ holding vocational credentials – advanced diplomas (11.8%) and certificates (13.7%).
-Educational participation was notably high, with 32.5% of residents currently enrolled in formal education.
-This included 11.6% in primary education, 9.4% in secondary education, and 5.5% pursuing tertiary education.
+Trade and technical skills are also prominent, with 25.5% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.8%) and certificates (13.7%).
+Educational participation is notably high, with 32.5% of residents currently enrolled in formal education as of the latest data available.
+This includes 11.6% in primary education, 9.4% in secondary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education